ahlashkari/SCsVulSegLytix/README.md

 return sec, vul
 ```

-This process is repeated for each vulnerability type supported by SCsVulSegLyzer; namely, CallToUnknown, DenialOfService, IntegerUO, and Reentrancy.
+This process is repeated for each vulnerability type supported by SCsVulSegLyzer: CallToUnknown, DenialOfService, IntegerUO, and Reentrancy.

 # Installation

-SCsVulSegLyzer is implemented in Python, so please first make sure Python >= 3.8 is installed on your system.
+SCsVulSegLyzer is implemented in Python, so please first ensure Python >= 3.8 is installed on your system.
 Then, clone this repository using ```git clone https://github.com/ahlashkari/SCsVulSegLyzer.git```, navigate into it, and install its dependencies via ```pip install -r requirements.txt```.
-It is recommended to use a virtual environment such as ```venv``` to avoid dependency conflicts.
+Using a virtual environment such as ```venv``` to avoid dependency conflicts.
 This software has been tested on Ubuntu 22.04 with a V100 GPU and an Intel i7-10700K CPU.

 # Training

 Having downloaded BCCC-VulSCs-2024, place the folder containing the SCs in this directory, rename it to ```orig/```, and execute ```python train_classifier.py```.
 This trains SCsVulSegLyzer on BCCC-VulSCs-2024 for vulnerability classification and extraction, subsequently validating its results on the test set and printing the relevant metrics.
 After training, the tokenizer and BERT model are saved in the folders ```tokenizer/``` and ```classifier/```, respectively.
-For convenience, the trained tokenizer and BERT model already ship with this project.
+The trained tokenizer and BERT model have already been shipped with this project for convenience.
 Training is only supported on devices with Nvidia GPUs; however, inference, described in more depth in the next section, works on all devices.

 # Inference